Lord-V15/OCR-Companion/README.md

 # Structuring Recognized Text on a Document

-Detect, recognize, and structure text on a business card, receipt or any other document using Vision and VisionKit.
+Run an OCR on any document from your iPhone using the power of CreateML.

 ## Overview